-In this section we report results on anomaly segmentation based on an unsupervised threshold obtained by setting $NFA = 1$ ($\log (NFA) = 0$).
-As explained in Section~\ref{subsec:nfa}, this threshold means that in theory, we authorize {\em at most}, on average, one pixel as false anomaly detection per image.
-Results for the IoU metric are shown in Table~\ref{tab:iou}.
-We limit this comparison to the two top-performing methods.
-As the state-of-the-art methods to which we compare do not provide detection thresholds, we adopt two strategies: {\em (i)} we compute an \textit{oracle}-like threshold which maximizes the IoU for the testing set, and {\em (ii)} we use a \textit{fair} strategy that only uses training data to find the threshold.
-In the latter, the threshold is set to allow at most one false positive in each training image, as it would be analogous of setting $NFA= 1\text{ false alarm}$.
-For completeness, we also included in the table (``Ours AS.'' column) the results using this \textit{fair} strategy over our anomaly score computed following~\eqref{ec:as-likelihood}.
-As can be seen, our automatic thresholding strategy significantly outperforms all others, even when comparing with their \textit{oracle}-like threshold.
+In this section, we report results concerning anomaly segmentation based on the standard unsupervised threshold for meaningful events: $\text{NFA} \leq 1$ ($\log (\text{NFA}) \leq 0$).
+As detailed in Section~\ref{subsec:nfa}, this threshold implies that, theoretically, we allow one false anomaly detection per image on average.
+Moreover, this threshold can be tuned for any application-specific needs.
+For instance, in an industrial environment with the goal of detecting sample defects, an average value of one false detection per image may not be a good choice, as it would raise too many false alarms in normal images (one per image, on average).
+Instead, in this case, the threshold could be customized to anticipate, for example, a designated frequency of false alarms within a defined timeframe.
+However, as we will show next, the proposed method is inherently very robust to the threshold choice, and a much more restrictive threshold on the false positives can be considered without affecting the true positives' rate. \\

-It is worth mentioning that, since the trained models for FastFlow and CFlow are not available, it was needed to re-train for all categories.
-To ensure a fair comparison, we performed numerous trainings until we obtained comparable \textit{ROC-AUC} to the ones reported in the original papers.
-Note that for these methods, a different set of hyper-parameters is chosen for each category, varying sometimes even the number of \textit{flow steps} and the image resolution, while for our method the architecture is always kept the same.
+For evaluating the anomaly segmentation performance, we propose to use the \textit{mIoU} metric.
+Compared to \textit{IoU}, using the average of all images (\textit{mIoU}) prevents large anomaly regions from having more weight in the overall metric than small ones, and therefore, this metric better reflects how good the methods are in detecting all anomalies.
+The results for the \textit{mIoU} metric are shown in Table~\ref{tab:miou}.
+We limit this comparison to the flow-based methods.
+As the state-of-the-art methods to which we compare do not provide detection thresholds, we adopt two strategies: {\em (i)} we compute an \textit{oracle}-like threshold which maximizes the \textit{mIoU} for the testing set, and {\em (ii)} we use a \textit{fair} strategy that only uses training data to find the threshold.
+In the latter, the threshold is set to allow on average one false positive in the training (anomaly-free) images, as it would be analogous to setting $\text{NFA} \leq 1\text{ false alarm}$. \\

-Finally, Figure~\ref{fig:results} presents typical example result images from various categories, and their comparison with other methods, for visual evaluation.
+Visual examples of the obtained detections can also be found in Figure~\ref{fig:results} for anomalous images, and in Figure~\ref{fig:results_good} for normal images (which present no detections).